 Infant Tylenol: Recommended Dosage And Safety

-Knowing the right Tylenol dosing for infants is important to avoid over dosage or other side effects.
-Tylenol is an over-the-counter (OTC) medicine prescribed to babies either as an analgesic (pain-relieving medicine) or an antipyretic (medicines used to treat fever).
+Knowing the right Tylenol dosing for infants is important to avoid overdose or other side effects.
+Tylenol is an over-the-counter (OTC) medicine prescribed to babies either as an analgesic (pain-relieving medicine) or an antipyretic (medicine used to treat fever).
 Infants’ Tylenol should be preferred over Tylenol tablets for babies and young children as the tablets might cause a choking hazard.
 Therefore, it is advisable to give Tylenol to your baby only under the instruction of your healthcare professional.

 Read on to know about the Tylenol dosage instructions for infants, its potential risks, and safe administration techniques